Santi-hr/UNI-T-Thermal-Utilities/README.md

   -csv_es, --exportcsv_es
                         Exports the thermal data to a csv file, using ;
                         instead of ,
+  -csv_img, --exportcsv_img
+                        Exports the thermal image data to a tab-delimited csv file.
+Allows import in ThermImageJ
 ```

 This command will create two files from the input image.